-There is that incident mentioned in Self-Analysis18

-18 Self-Analysis, a book by L. Ron Hubbard.
-Available from any Scientology Central Organization or Hubbard Communications Office, Saint Hill Manor, East Grinstead, Sussex, England.
-Published in 1951. of fishing in Lake Tanganyika where the sun's rays, being equatorial, pierce burningly to the lake's bottom.
+There is that incident mentioned in Self Analysis of fishing in Lake Tanganyika where the sun's rays, being equatorial, pierce burningly to the lake's bottom.
 The natives there fish by tying a number of slats of wood on a long piece of line.
 They take either end of this line and put it in canoes, and then paddle the two canoes to shore, the slatted line stretching between.
 The sun shining downward presses the shadows of these bars down to the bottom of the lake, and thus a cage of shadows moves inward toward the shallows.
 The fish, seeing this cage contract upon them, which is composed of nothing but the absence of light, flounder frantically into the shallows where they cannot swim and are thus caught, picked up in baskets and cooked.
 There is nothing to be afraid of but shadows.